balos1/easy-gpg-to-paper/README.md

   -h, --help            show this help message and exit --keyid KEY_ID, -k KEY_ID
                         The gpg secret key ID to export.
-  --numfiles NUM_FILES, -n NUM_FILES
+  --numfiles NUM_CHUNKS, --numchunks NUM_CHUNKS, -n NUM_CHUNKS
-                        The number of files to split the key into.
+                        The number of chunks to split the key into.
-  --out OUT_FILENAME, -o OUT_FILENAME
+  --out OUTPUT_FOLDER, -o OUTPUT_FOLDER
-                        The base output file name.
+                        The output folder name.

   --base64, -b64        Output the gpg key as a base64 string in a file(s).
-  --png, -png           Output the gpg key as a png qrcode(s)..
+  --png, -png           Output the gpg key as a png qrcode(s).
+  --jpg, -jpg           Output the gpg key as a jpeg qrcode(s).
+  --pdf, -pdf           Output the gpg key in a pdf file.

 ```

 # Security Considerations